hukai916/scATACpipe/docs/usage.md

 An example .csv can be found [here](https://raw.githubusercontent.com/hukai916/scATACpipe/main/assets/example_samplesheet_fragment.csv).

-In addition to the fragment files, genome/annotation files must also be supplied and there are 3 options.
+In addition to the fragment files, genome/annotation files must also be supplied and there are 3 options, see below.

 ### Option 1: using UCSC/ENSEMBL genome
 ```
---input_fragment        [string]  Path to input sample sheet for fragment files.
 --archr_genome          [string]  A genome name, either ENSEMBL style (e.g. homo_sapiens) or UCSC style (e.g. mm10).
 --species_latin_name    [string]  Must be quoted.
 Required if '--archr_genome' not in (mm9, mm10, hg19, hg38)
 --archr_blacklist       [string]  Optional.
 Path to blacklist file.
 ```

 ### Option2: using custom genome
 ```
---input_fragment        [string]  Path to input sample sheet for fragment files.
 --archr_genome_fasta    [string]  Path to genome fasta.
 --ref_gtf               [string]  Path to gtf file.
 --species_latin_name    [string]  Must be quoted.
 --archr_blacklist       [string]  Optional.
 Path to blacklist file.
 ```

 ### Option3: using Bioconductor annotations
 ```
---input_fragment    [string]  Path to input sample sheet for fragment files.
 --archr_bsgenome    [string]  A Bioconductor BSgenome package name.
 --archr_txdb        [string]  A Bioconductor TxDb package name.
 --archr_org         [string]  A Bioconductor OrgDb package name.
 --archr_blacklis    [string]  Optional.
 Path to blacklist file.
 ```

 ### Other parameters
 Given that downstream analysis itself is highly interactive in nature, scATACpipe was implemented in a way that is as flexible as possible, meaning that users can configure many downstream parameters.